A close-up of the bright red buds and flower of Calliandra haematocephala.

 Program Resources

-Financial support is available to qualified graduate students in the form of teaching, research and project assistantships and fellowships.
+Financial support is available to qualified graduate students in the form of teaching, research, and project assistantships and fellowships.
 Typically, there are approximately 35 graduate students who hold assistantships or fellowships in the botany department.
 In addition, graduate students are eligible for a number of intradepartmental awards and grants.

-Graduate students who have a teaching, research or project assistantships of at least a 33.3% appointment (approximately 13.3 hours per week) for a fall or spring term are eligible to receive remission of full tuition.
+Graduate students who have a teaching, research, or project assistantship of at least a 33.3% appointment (approximately 13.3 hours per week) for a fall or spring term are eligible to receive remission of full tuition.
 Fellowships or traineeships that are payrolled through the university and that carry stipends equivalent to at least a 33.3% research assistantship also qualify for remission of nonresident tuition.
 Tuition remission is conditionally awarded at the start of the semester based on the expectation that actual earnings during the semester will be at least 33.3% of the full-time rate.
 All students pay segregated fees.
 The only exception is that fellowships paid through the Graduate School have segregated fees waived in addition to tuition.

 Assistantships and fellowships also provide eligibility for an excellent health insurance program, an extremely valuable benefit that provides single or family coverage that is more comprehensive than individuals can usually purchase on their own.